sandali95/RemoteProcedureCall-RPCgen/README.md

 mult_client.c: the main client program.

-simp_svc.c: the server main program, this was created by rpcgen.
+mult_svc.c: the server main program, this was created by rpcgen.

-simp_clnt.c: the client stubs, this file was created by rpcgen.
+mult_clnt.c: the client stubs, this file was created by rpcgen.

-simp_xdr.c: the XDR filter(s) needed for this application, this file
+mult_xdr.c: the XDR filter(s) needed for this application, this file
 	was created by rpcgen.